leond32/Registration/README.md

 # Remove Your One Deformation: Supervised Learning for Deformable Image Registration

-The mainly goal of our project is to use a neural network to predict deformable field given two spine MRI in a supervised learning method.
+The main goal of our project is to use a neural network to predict the deformation field between two given spine MRI images in a supervised learning method.
 The ground truth is the deformation field.

 ![](./others/input.png)

-This project aims to predict deformable fields given two spine MRI images using a neural network in a supervised learning setting.
-The primary focus is to enhance the accuracy and applicability of deformable field predictions in medical imaging, particularly for spine MRI scans.
+This project aims to predict deformation fields given two spine MRI images using a neural network in a supervised learning setting.
+The primary focus is to enhance the accuracy and applicability of deformation field predictions in medical imaging, particularly for spine MRI scans.

 ## Project Overview

-We employ both 2D MRI slices in PNG format and 3D MRI data in NPY format.
-The ground truth for our model training is derived from deformable fields created using Perlin noise.
-Our neural network model is based on the U-Net architecture, known for its effectiveness in medical image segmentation tasks.
+We employ 2D MRI slices in PNG format and 3D MRI data in NPY format.
+The ground truth for our model training is derived from deformation fields created using Perlin noise.
+Our neural network model is based on the U-Net architecture, which is known for its effectiveness in medical image segmentation tasks.

 ### Data